Conflict has been part of Sudan’s recent history. Last year’s war escalated an already-dire humanitarian situation.

 The crisis in Sudan: Concern’s response

-Since the conflict erupted in April 2023, almost 11,000 children under the age of five have been treated for acute or severe malnutrition at one of the 90 clinics Concern is supporting in Sudan.
+While Concern’s team in Sudan have also faced challenges of safety and logistics, we have been able to respond to an ever-changing situation and ensure that help is going where it’s needed most.
 In addition to supporting clinics, Concern is procuring and distributing food, including cereals, pulses, sorghum, dried vegetables, and cooking oil.
 We also provide emergency cash payments to those who have no source of income, and are working with families to build their resilience and generate income even in the most dire circumstances.

 We are also responding to the influx of Sudanese refugees in neighboring Chad (where we’ve worked for 17 years) and South Sudan (where we’ve worked for 13 years).